 Invoking of software engineering processes for modification implementation

-The 5.35.8maintainer shall apply the software engineering processes as specified in clauses 5.3 to 5.8 while implementing the modifications:
+The maintainer shall apply the software engineering processes specified in clauses 5.3 to 5.8 that are relevant to the scope of the modifications, using the tailoring applied during the development of the software.

 Modification documentation [MF, - ; - ].